astrolytics-io/nucleus-analytics/README.md

 If you are only able to use Nucleus in the main process, you can use the `onlyMainProcess` option.

-You can sign up and get an ID for your app [here](https://nucleus.sh).
+You can sign up and get a tracking ID for your app [here](https://nucleus.sh).

 ### Options